planetfederal/desktop-documentation/docs/source/components/qgis.rst

 ----------------

-This brief overview of QGIS will focus on QGIS's graphical user interface (GUI) and some of the most common operations like loading data, managing layers and printing a map.
+This brief overview of QGIS will focus on QGIS's graphical user interface (GUI) and some common operations like loading data, managing layers and printing a map.
 For more detailed information on QGIS usage see the tutorials in our learning center and consult :qgis_docs:`QGIS's official documentation <2.18>`.